 A thriving blog starts with an intro.

 Writing a great intro can be chaotic sometimes.
-There are some bloggers that neglect the intro but having that (intro) can change personal opinion’s.
+Some bloggers neglect the intro but having that (intro) can change personal opinions.

 An intro must have: